 Within 3 weeks, we went from a block of questions and a set of sample reports to a fully-functioning prototype with its own personality.
 This app will potentially help thousands of people each year get assistance to be better at work, rather than suffering at home in silence.

-Moving forward, we’re looking to help create the employer-facing side of the app, so they can better understand the health of their workforce and mitigate their losses due to absenteeism.
+In the following months, we helped create the employer-facing side of the app, so they can better understand the health of their workforce and mitigate their losses due to absenteeism.

 To see my full case study for this project, please visit Medium.com